Showviq/Showviq/README.md

 --->
 <h2 align="center">A passionate Software Engineering student!!</h2>
-Currently, I'm doing an undergraduate in Software Engineering (SWE) under the Computer Science and Engineering (CSE) department at the Islamic University of Technology (IUT), Gazipur, Dhaka, Bangladesh.
+Currently, I'm doing an undergraduate degree in software engineering (SWE) under the Computer Science and Engineering (CSE) department at the Islamic University of Technology (IUT), Gazipur, Dhaka, Bangladesh.